-Our alumni take a hands on approach when it comes to working with students and helping them achieve their career goals.
+Our alumni take a hands-on approach when it comes to working with you and helping you achieve your career goals.

-- The Alumni Society hosts a day long leadership development institute where students can network with healthcare professionals from around the country.
+- The Alumni Society hosts a day-long leadership development institute where you can network with healthcare professionals from around the country.

-- Students have access to a copmprehensive alumni directory.
+- You have access to a comprehensive alumni directory.

-- Career Conversations are held throughout the year allowing students the opportunity to meet with alumni and learn about their experiences.
+- Career Conversations are held throughout the year allowing you the opportunity to meet with alumni and learn about their experiences.

-- Alumni Connect allows students to browse a list of alumni who have agreed to assist students with career advice
+- Alumni Connect allows you to browse a list of alumni who have agreed to assist students with career advice

 Vikas Ghayal, MHA 2007